Help for Ukrainian refugees

 The Ukraine Family Scheme closed to new applicants on February 19, 2024.
 The information below applies to applications made before that date.

-British nationals and people of any nationality settled in the UK are being supported to bring parents, grandparents, adult children and siblings to the UK through the Ukraine Family Scheme.
-Some 58,000 people had arrived by October 2024).
+British nationals and people of any nationality settled in the UK were supported to bring parents, grandparents, adult children and siblings to the UK through the Ukraine Family Scheme.
+Some 58,000 people had arrived by October 2024.
 Those given a visa have three years' leave and have access to benefits and housing.

 There is no 'thank you' payment for hosts, nor is accommodation inspected.
 Local authorities are not given information on where families are located.
 Those who find their accommodation to be unsuitable have to present as homeless to the local authority, as there is no mechanism to move them to a sponsor under the HFU scheme (and applications to HFU cannot be made within the UK).